jliu1219/academic-kickstart/content/home/publications.md

 - [arXiv:2604.25333](https://arxiv.org/abs/2604.25333)
 - Presented at [SciCADE 2026](https://scicade.org/) and [CQCC 2026](https://ccf.org.cn/CQCC2026)
-- To be presented at Quantum BC Seminar at [UBC](https://www.cs.ubc.ca/)

 **Quantum Algorithms for Gibbs Expectation of Non-log-concave and Heavy-tailed Distributions**